 The ambiance at Ding follows Szechuan Bistro’s upscale concept, prices are good, and lunch specials come with soup and rice (the hot and sour soup here is definitely among the best in OKC).
 When I ate here in 2018 I still thought I was eating at a Szechuan Bistro restaurant, based on the flavor of the food.
 I think Ding has a good beginning which they are continuing with new owners and mangers, but it is essentially the same food.

 Shredded Pork in Garlic Sauce

-The ironic thing about this dish is that it serves as a replacement for what was my original favorite Chinese dish in Oklahoma City–the shredded pork at Lotus Mandarin (which was located on 38th Street a couple of blocks from where Ding is now located).
+The ironic thing about this dish is that it serves as a replacement for what was my original favorite Chinese dish in Oklahoma City–the shredded pork at Lotus Mandarin (which was located on 38th Street a couple of blocks from where Ding is now located in the adjacent city of Warr Acres).
 So if there are any other “old timers” out there who enjoyed Lotus Mandarin as I did, I would recommend checking out Ding.
 (The flavors of Ding really remind me of Lotus Mandarin, except that I think Ding offers a greater variety of authentic Chinese dishes).